Automattic/gutenberg-desktop/README.md

 # Publishing

+Create a draft release on Github and set the tag to `vX.X.X` (with the version filled in from `package.json`).

 `yarn pub`

 Your Github token will need to exist in the `GH_TOKEN` environment variable.
 Create it from https://github.com/settings/tokens as a personal access token with scope `repo`

+The release will then be uploaded to the draft and can be published when ready.